harrykeightley/conscience/README.md

-# director
+# conscience

-_Perform automated testing of Tkinter GUI applications_
+__A library to perform automated testing of Tkinter GUI applications__

+_Forced to observe, without agency, the consequences of their actions_

+##

-Director is a tool that allows automated acceptance testing of Tkinter GUI applications.
+Conscience is a tool that allows automated acceptance testing of Tkinter GUI applications.

 The tool is designed for automated assessment of introductory programming assignments.

 As such, there is included support to recognize GUI widgets based upon a description of their functionality.